alkrauss48/talks/designing-with-developers-in-mind/presentation.md

 Never admit that you don't know something.

-Just say **it's impossible**, even if there are plenty of websites that already do it.
+Just say **it's impossible**, even if there are plenty of examples that already do it.

 # Developer Code of Ethics
 when working with a designer